datanest-earth/datanest-nodejs-client/docs/webhooks/readme.md

 ## Data Event Webhooks

 In the Datanest Web application, you can configure Data Event "Webhook Actions".
-These can be triggered by a number of 'Triggers' such as Gather App items (custom form data) being created, modified, a Gather Public Form is submitted, or when an Auto Doc file is marked finalized.
-More triggers are being added all the time.
+These can be triggered by a number of 'Triggers' such as Gather App items (custom form data) being created, modified, a Gather Public Form is submitted, or when an Auto Doc file is marked finalized and more.

 You can add a "Send Webhook" Action to a data event to notify an external system of some event that has occurred in Datanest.
 This can be used to trigger a workflow in another system, or to send data to another system such as a third party API.